wozu-dichter/article_classification/README.md

 * Recall
 *  F1-score
 * ROC plot
-3. Implement Clustering
-In this query you need to implement clustering in the various text files.
-The number of clusters for each query will be 5.
-The clustering will be done with use of the K-Means clustering algorithm.
-The distance function that should to be used is Cosine Similarity.
-K-Means will be applied to the data training set.
-Clustering should be implemented without use the Category variable.
-The clustering should be done in the following different representations of the texts:
+3. Implement Clustering using the K-Means clustering algorithm and Cosine Similarity as the distance function. <br> The clustering is applied in the following representations of the articles:
-● In the corresponding document-words table that will result from BoW representation of texts (both in simple counts and individually in tf-idf transformation of counts)
+* Bag of words representation of texts (word counts & tf-idf transformation of counts)
-● In the corresponding document-embeddings table that will appear using pre-trained embeddings (one of word2vec, glove, fast-text).
+* Pre-trained word2vec embeddings
-Also, visualize the distribution of texts in the space and make it visible the cluster they belong to as well as their actual category.
-To you can view the points in 2d space, use a compression method Principal Component Analysis (PCA), Singular Value Decomposition (SVD) or Independent Component Analysis (ICA) (if you use all 3 you have a bonus).
-The compression method you will apply it to both representations mentioned previously.
+We visualize the distribution of texts in the spacethe points in 2d space, use a compression method
+* Principal Component Analysis (PCA)
+* Singular Value Decomposition (SVD)
+* Independent Component Analysis (ICA)

 ## Tips
 Add the 'articles.tsv' dataset in your 'gdrive/My Drive/Colab Notebooks/' path to execute correctly